microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

 # Microsoft Dynamics 365 Fraud Protection - API examples
 ## Authenticate and call Dynamics 365 Fraud Protection

 You must send an authentication token with Dynamics 365 Fraud Protection API calls.
-The following example shows one way to do that and then walks you through the process of creating a request and handling the response.
+See the following example for one way to do that.
+It then walks you through the process of creating a request and handling the response.

 ## Helpful links
 - [API spec](https://apidocs.microsoft.com/services/graphriskapi)